1975 San Diego Chargers season: Preseason

 San Diego's offense struggled through much of the preseason, beginning with a shutout loss to the Bears.
-Dan Fouts led his offense 67 yards on their opening drive, reaching the Chicago 1 before a botched handoff between the quarterback and Bo Matthews resulted in a fumble Chicago recovered.
+Dan Fouts led his offense 67 yards on their opening drive, reaching the Chicago 1-yard line before a botched handoff between the quarterback and Bo Matthews resulted in a fumble Chicago recovered.
 Fouts stayed in the game for three quarters, but the Chargers had few threats after that.
-They ran their scoreless streak up to seven complete quarters in the next game, falling behind the Giants 17–0 before Don Woods managed a touchdown run on 4th and goal from the 1.
-The offense improved in San Diego's third and final home game of preseason, a 20–7 win over the 49ers.
-Fouts and rookie quarterback Neal Jeffrey combined for 253 passing yards, while throwing one touchdown pass each, to newly signed tight end Pat Curran and veteran wide receiver Gary Garrison.
+They ran their scoreless streak up to seven complete quarters in the next game, falling behind the Giants 17–0 before Don Woods managed a late touchdown.
+The offense improved in San Diego's third and final home game of the preseason, a 20–7 win over the 49ers.
+Fouts and rookie quarterback Neal Jeffrey combined for 253 passing yards, throwing one touchdown pass each to newly signed tight end Curran and veteran wide receiver Gary Garrison.

 Charger quarterbacks were sacked seven times in St. Louis, and they were again kept out of the end zone.
-Ray Wersching kicked three field goals, good for a 9–7 lead late in the game, but a Cardinal touchdown with 29 remaining provided the winning points.
-1st-round draftee Gary Johnson scored on a fumble return against the Patriots; with Fouts having run for a touchdown earlier, the Chargers led 17–7, but New England responded with 24 unanswered points before a late touchdown pass from Virgil Carter to Garrison ended the scoring.
+Ray Wersching kicked three field goals, good for a 9–7 lead late in the game, but a Cardinal touchdown with 29 seconds remaining provided the winning points.
+First-round draftee Gary scored on a fumble return against the Patriots; with Fouts having run for a touchdown earlier, the Chargers led 17–7, but New England responded with 24 unanswered points before a late touchdown pass from Virgil Carter to Garrison ended the scoring.
 Fouts struggled, completing 4 of 9 for 55 yards, with two interceptions.
-Finally, San Diego missed two good chances to take the lead in a scoreless first half against the Vikings, eventually breaking through in the 3rd quarter with a 28-yard touchdown from Jesse Freitas to Dwight McDonald.
+Finally, San Diego played a scoreless first half against the Vikings, eventually breaking through in the 3rd quarter with a 28-yard touchdown from Jesse Freitas to Dwight McDonald.
 Minnesota levelled the scores, then Freitas threw an interception that was run back for a 14–7 Vikings advantage.
-The Chargers bounced back with a 71-yard touchdown drive, Rickey Young scoring with four seconds remaining to send the game into overtime, where there was no further scoring.
+The Chargers bounced back with a 71-yard touchdown drive, Young scoring with four seconds remaining to send the game into overtime, where there was no further scoring.

 Carter, a World Football League player in 1974, had only joined the Chargers in August but was named the starter for their regular season opener.